 Our business is subject to a number of risks and uncertainties, including risks that may prevent us from achieving our business objectives or may adversely affect our business, financial condition, results of operations, cash flows, strategies or prospects.
-You An investment in LiveWire involves risks, including those discussed below.
-These risk factors should be considered carefully consider these risks and uncertainties when investing before deciding whether to invest in our Common Stock.
-These risks are discussed more fully below and include, but are not limited to, risks related to the following: Company.
+An investment in LiveWire involves risks, including those discussed below.
+These risk factors should be considered carefully before deciding whether to invest in the Company.